proksch/sms1/README.md

 # SMS Spam Detection Using Machine Learning

+This project is used a starting point for the course [*Release Engineering for Machine Learning Applications* (REMLA)] taught at the Delft University of Technology by [Prof. Luís Cruz] and [Prof. Sebastian Proksch].
-This project is adapted from: https://github.com/rohan8594/SMS-Spam-Detection
+The codebase was originally adapted from: https://github.com/rohan8594/SMS-Spam-Detection

 ## Instructions for Compiling